River Name Meaning: Exploring the Origins and Significance of Famous Waterways

 In Africa, rivers are often named after the animals, plants, or natural features that are found near them.
 For example, the Zambezi river, which flows through Zambia, Zimbabwe, and Mozambique, is named after the Zambezi tree, which is found along the river’s banks.
 The Niger river, which flows through West Africa, is named after the Tuareg word “Egerew n-igerewen,” which means “river of rivers.”

-See also Zach Name Meaning: Discover the Origin and Symbolism of the Name Zach
+See also Rene Name Meaning: Origin and Significance

 American River Names